djupp/philosophy-teaching/ITSI15/ShortLecture/Slides.md

     - Preliminary intuition: better is defined in completely different ways for the two systems.
     - E.g. transparency vs. invisible hand
 - In how far are we actually interested in the choice aggregation properties of these systems?
+    - Markets are often justified with reference to consumer freedom, entrepreneurship, etc.
+    - Democracies by reference to equality, value of citizenship, etc.